mieubrisse/personal-writing/the-sleep-guide/post.md

 subtitle: "A distillation of all the sleep knowledge I've picked up over 10+ years of dealing with insomnia"
 ---

 I'd wrestled with insomnia for most of my life.
 It's now mostly solved.
-This article is a practical guide on how you can fix yours, and why it's important to do so.
+This article condenses my experience so you can fix yours, and why it's important to do so.

+This will be useful if you:

+- Vaguely know you "should" fix your sleep, but it doesn't feel a priority to do so
+- Aren't tired when it's time for bed
+- Lie in bed unable to fall asleep because your mind is racing
+- Wake up in the middle of the night and can't get back to sleep
+- Can't seem to keep a consistent bedtime

+The way I'll teach this:
+- I'll explain why it's very, very, very important for you to get adequate sleep

 <!--
 You're going to be interested in this guide if you: